muthuvenkatesh17/Road-Accidents-Dashboard-Using-PowerBI/README.md

 Current Year Casualties by Area/Location & Day/Night
 Total Casualties and Total Accident by Location

-DAX Formulas Used in Measures
+DAX Formulas Used in Measures:

 1. Total Casualties For Current Year and Year on Year Growth

 (a) Current Year To Date Casualties -- CY Casualties Measure